tanimislam/howdy/docs/source/howdy-tv/howdy_tv.rst

 ================================================
 Howdy TV Functionality
 ================================================
 These command line executables, graphical user interfaces, and APIs are used to download and manage your television shows.
-This documentation is organized into sections on  :ref:`command line tools <Howdy TV Command Line Utilities>`, the GUI to visualize our TV collection (:ref:`howdy_tv_gui`), the :ref:`low level API <Howdy TV API>`, and the :ref:`TODO <Howdy TV TODO>`.
+This documentation is organized into sections on  :ref:`command line tools <Howdy TV Command Line Utilities>`, the GUI to visualize our TV collection (:ref:`howdy_tv_gui_label`), the :ref:`low level API <Howdy TV API>`, and the :ref:`TODO <Howdy TV TODO>`.

 .. toctree::
    :maxdepth: 2